 • Volunteers may have limited cell phone coverage and/or internet access.
 Somewhere in the community there will be cell service, but it may not be at the Volunteer’s home or work location.
 Be prepared to not have internet access in the community.

-• Following 11 weeks of Pre-Service Training where all Trainees live with a host family, all Volunteers are required to live with a host family in their community for at least three months - totaling six months of homestay with a family.
+• Following 11.5 weeks of Pre-Service Training during which all Trainees live with a host family, all Volunteers are required to live with a host family in their community for at least two months.
 Volunteers are expected to adjust to the host family in a respectful and thoughtful manner.

-• Conditions in rural areas can be very basic- i.e. you may have to use a latrine; water is not treated, etc.
+• Conditions in rural areas can be very basic (i.e. you may have to use a latrine; water is not treated).

-• Environment Volunteers should be able to walk and/or bike up to five miles a day as well as work in the fields under hot and humid conditions (often over 90 degrees and 70% humidity).
+• Environment Volunteers walk and/or bike up to five miles a day as well as work in the fields under hot and humid conditions (often over 90 degrees and 70% humidity).

 • Working situations range from outdoor manual labor to co-facilitating in front of a classroom.